Warren-Park/MSP_QNA_PUBLIC/README.md

 ## Application workflow
 The landing page is the index.html.
 When people search something, JavaScript code in index.html analyses the given text which includes keyword extraction as well as a sentiment analysis.
 The result is passed to the main.html as a URL parameter.

+## Installation instructions
+1. Create an Azure web app
+2. Create your Github repository, and clone the contents of this repository to yours
+3. Go to the Azure web app portal
+4. Click your Azure web app
+5. Click the deployment center on the left
+6. Click Github, and follow the instructions
+7. Your web app will be published to the internet, and you will be able to access the web app.

 ## License
 This application can be used/modified/shared for any purposes without notice.